G$^{2}$SF-MIAD: Geometry-Guided Score Fusion for Multimodal Industrial Anomaly Detection: Experiment

 \textbf{Evaluation Metrics}: We assess the image-level anomaly detection performance by the Area Under the Receiver Operator Curve (I-AUROC).
 For evaluating the pixel-wise anomaly segmentation, we adopt the pixel-level AUROC (P-AUROC) and the Area Under the Per-Region Overlap (AUPRO) at 30\% integration limits (denoted as AUPRO@30\%), the same as existing methods \cite{costanzino2024multimodal,horwitz2023back,Chu2023Shape,wang2023multimodal}.
-To better demonstrate the advantages of our method in practical industrial scenarios, particularly its low false positive rate and better recall, we have additionally introduced the AUPRO@1\% metric used in recent studies \cite{Chu2023Shape,costanzino2024multimodal}.
+To better demonstrate the advantages of our method in practical industrial scenarios with lower false positive rates, we also adopted the AUPRO@1\% metric (additional AUPRO@5\% and AUPRO10\% in the supplementary material) used in recent studies \cite{Chu2023Shape,costanzino2024multimodal}.

 \textbf{Implementation}: We follow a similar procedure of M3DM \cite{wang2023multimodal} for feature extraction and preprocessing of the dataset.
-For the consistency loss $\mathcal{L}_{cns}$, we set $k=5$ and $\eta_{0}=1.2$.
-The tuning parameters associated with each loss are set as $\alpha=10, \beta=60, \gamma=8, \mu=20$.
-We train our G$^{2}$SF with the Adam optimizer \cite{kingma2014adam} with 80 epochs and batch size 8192.
+For $\mathcal{L}_{cns}$, we set $k=5$ and $\eta_{0}=1.2$.
+We train our G$^{2}$SF with the Adam optimizer \cite{kingma2014adam} with 80 epochs on Linux Nvidia RTX 4090.
 More details are provided in the supplementary material.